What Is Relationship Selling and How to Use It to Close More B2B Deals

 How to implement the “move fast, build deep” sales technique to drive growth

-But speed alone doesn’t close deals or create loyalty.
-According to Gartner, 77% of B2B buyers shared that their latest purchase was very complex or difficult to make largely due to information overwhelm.
+Speed still matters in early-stage growth, where momentum is everything.
+But speed alone doesn't close deals or build loyalty.
+According to Gartner, 77% of B2B buyers describe their most recent purchase as very complex or difficult, largely due to information overload.

-Here’s how to implement the “Move fast, build deep” strategy in your outbound motion:
+Here's how the "move fast, build deep" approach works in practice:

-Move fast:
+Move Fast

-Build deep:
+Build Deep

-• Stack touchpoints across channels – Combine LinkedIn, email, and community interactions to build familiarity before the ask.
+- Stack touchpoints across channels.
+Combine LinkedIn, email, and community interactions to build familiarity before the ask.

 What the “move fast, build deep” sales technique looks like in action